joli-chien/joli-chien.github.io/content/projects/a-dance-with-color/index.md

 +++
     #this is the "front matter" of the template of a project.
 It's the variables associated with the file
     #this portion is written in TOML (Tom's Obvious Minimal Language)

-    title = "Culture Not Costume"
+    title = "A Dance With Color"
     #replace takes the filename and replaces all hyphens with spaces so that when it appears on your page, it's using spaces.
 The filename is used in the URL and URLs can't have spaces so use hyphen in the filename.
     #title converts to title-case (using capital letters for principal words only)

-    date = 2019-05-21T10:46:35-07:00 #the date the file was created
+    date = 2019-05-30T10:00:11-07:00 #the date the file was created

-    shortDescription = "As an individual of color that presides in the United States of America, it is difficult not to be aware of the very prevalent issues of cultural appropriation in today’s society, especially in fashion and pop culture.
-This project, Culture Not Costume, is a series of three posters based upon identifying the appropriation of traditional Native American headdresses, an act that has persisted and continues to persist in the fashion industry." projectVideo = ""
+    shortDescription = "I have always enjoyed drawing people and creating unique pieces of clothing for them.
+For this project, I designed the figure with a party theme in mind, hence the flouncy cocktail dress, the long flowing hair, and the energetic balloons in the background." projectVideo = ""
     #Project video is just the unique part of the URL
     # For example, if the link is https://vimeo.com/285189099 then the unique part is  285189099
     projectVideoType = ""
     #Enter "youtube" or "vimeo".
 You can add other video types as well by editing single.html
-    projectImage = "culture.png"
+    projectImage = "compound.png"
     #Enter the filename only.
 For example, "metropolis_album.jpg"
     #This image should be saved in the project folder with the name of your project
     showImageOnProjectPage = false